 We periodically consider, review and evaluate and understand that Contran and related entities periodically consider, review and evaluate such transactions.
 Depending upon the business, tax and other objectives then relevant and restrictions under indentures and other agreements, it is possible that we might be a party to one or more of such transactions in the future.
 In connection with these activities, we may consider issuing additional equity securities or incurring additional indebtedness.
-Our acquisition activities have in the past and may in the future include participation in acquisition or restructuring activities conducted by other companies that may be deemed to be related to Ms. Simmons and Ms. Connelly.
+Our acquisition activities have in the past and may in the future include participation in acquisition or restructuring activities conducted by other companies that may be deemed to be related to Ms. Simmons and the Family Trust.

 Certain directors or executive officers of CompX, Contran, Kronos Worldwide or NL also serve as our directors or executive officers.
 Such relationships may lead to possible conflicts of interest.
 These possible conflicts of interest may arise under circumstances in which such companies may have adverse interests.
-In such an event, we implement such procedures as are appropriate for the particular transaction and are consistent with the provisions of the RPT Policy.
+In such an event, we implement such procedures as are appropriate for the particular transaction and as are consistent with the provisions of the RPT Policy.

 Intercorporate Services Agreements.
 As discussed elsewhere in this proxy statement, we and certain related companies have entered into ISAs.
 Under the ISAs, employees of one company provide certain services, including executive officer services, to the other company on an annual fixed fee basis.
-The services rendered under the ISAs may include executive, management, financial, internal audit, accounting, tax, legal, insurance, real estate management, environmental management, risk management, treasury, human resources, technical, consulting, administrative, office, occupancy and other services as required from time to time in the ordinary course of the recipient's business.
+The services rendered under the ISAs may include executive, management, financial, internal audit, accounting, tax, legal, insurance, insurance claims management, risk management, real estate management, environmental management, treasury, human resources, technical, consulting, administrative, office, occupancy and other services as required from time to time in the ordinary course of the recipient's business.
 The fees paid pursuant to the ISAs are generally based upon an estimated percentage of the time devoted by employees of the provider of the services to the business of the recipient and the employer's cost related to such employees, which includes the expense for the employees' compensation and an overhead component that takes into account other employment related costs.
-Generally, each of the ISAs renews on a quarterly basis, subject to termination by either party pursuant to a written notice delivered 30 days prior to the start of the next quarte.
-Because of the number of companies related to Contran and us, we believe we benefit from cost savings and economies of scale gained by not having certain management, financial, legal, tax, real estate and administrative staffs duplicated at each company's management development and compensation committee as well as the concurrence of the chief financial officer.
-See the Intercorporate Services Agreements part of the Compensation Discussion and Analysis section in this proxy statement for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2017 ISA fees charged by Contran to us and our privately held subsidiaries.
+Generally, each of the ISAs renews on a quarterly basis, subject to termination by either party pursuant to a written notice delivered 30 days prior to the start of the next quarter.
+Because of the number of companies related to Contran and us, we believe we benefit from cost savings and economies of scale gained by not having certain management, financial, legal, tax, real estate and administrative staffs duplicated at each company, thus allowing certain individuals to provide services to multiple companies.
+With respect to a publicly held company that is a party to an ISA, the ISA and the related aggregate annual charge are approved by the independent directors of the company after receiving the recommendation from the company's management development and compensation committee as well as the concurrence of the chief financial officer.
+See the Intercorporate Services Agreements part of the Compensation Discussion and Analysis section in this proxy statement for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2021 ISA fees charged by Contran to us and our privately held subsidiaries.

-The following table sets forth the fees paid by us and our subsidiaries to Contran in 2017 and the amounts anticipated to be paid to Contran in 2018 for services Contran provided us or our subsidiaries under the various ISAs, including the services of all of our named executive officers, as applicable.
+The following table sets forth the fees paid by us and our subsidiaries to Contran in 2021 and the amounts anticipated to be paid to Contran in 2022 for services Contran provided us or our subsidiaries under the various ISAs, including the services of all of our named executive officers, as applicable.
 The amounts indicated below for us include amounts paid by certain of our wholly-owned subsidiaries.